Why pretty much every rom-com ever needs to get in the sea (and five actually good ones to watch this V-Day)

 Silence of the Lambs was made in 1991 but even now nearly 30 years later, how often do we ever get to see this?
 Women in films doing things that have nothing to do with landing a man and fulfilment through matrimony.
 Thinking about it now, it’s kind of amazing that The Silence of the Lambs got through the net at all?
 I can only imagine the producers gave the script a passing glance and presumed it was a rom-com; it is, after all, the story of a young woman obsessed with catching a man.
 And what other reason would a woman be in a lead role for?

-Rom-coms are fun and they can be done well (see below) but the fact is they have slowed progress for female-lead stories.
+Rom-coms are fun and they can be done well (see below) but the fact is they have slowed progress for female-led stories.
 Historically, female characters have been scarcely more than set decoration.
 They provide an object, a catalyst for the action, as in the ancient story of Troy.
 Or if they are not providing a decorative function, a woman’s best hope in story-telling is landing the role of the female villain – a role usually characterised as physically repellant and therefore exacting twisted revenge on the younger beautiful woman.
-There’s so many examples of this that it is actually depressing to list them but think Ursula in the Little Mermaid, Snow White’s evil stepmother, Cinderella’s ugly sisters.
+There are so many examples of this that it is actually depressing to list them but think Ursula in The Little Mermaid, Snow White’s evil stepmother, Cinderella’s ugly sisters.

-When the rom-com genre came to prominence in the 1930s, it must have felt like progress to watch Katherine Hepburn raining chaos down on Cary Grant’s straight-laced scientist in Bringing Up Baby and verbally sparing with any man who shared the screen with her.
-However, 80 years later, we haven’t made massive strides by any stretch.
+When the rom-com genre came to prominence in the 1930s, it must have felt like progress to watch Katherine Hepburn raining chaos down on Cary Grant’s straight-laced scientist in Bringing Up Baby and verbally sparring with any man who shared the screen with her.
+However, over 80 years later, we haven’t made massive strides by any stretch.

 In recent years, we’ve seen male tears over established franchises like Ghostbusters and Oceans 11 being re-imagined with female-dominated casts.
 This kind of approach seems to go beyond lip service and manages to still miss the point altogether.
 We don’t want gender segregation or gimmicky, ironic reversals.
 We want to claw back space in the culture for the stories of people who are not straight white men.
 Rant over.